Is Resume Writing a Scam?

 From the PARW to CTL, NRWA, and more, this industry features at least nine Career Services Professional Associations that I know of.

-These are independently owned and operated organizations that are dedicated to providing education and resources to help Resume Writers and career practitioners do their best.
-With this level of oversight and countless certifications for Resume Writers, you can be sure Resume Writing is a serious practice.
+These are independently operated organizations that are dedicated to providing education and resources to help Resume Writers and Career Coaches serve their clients best.
+If Resume Writing were actually a scam there probably wouldn’t be all these organizations and certifications.

 Predatory Scammers

-Some percentage of individuals on the internet are simply bad actors out to steal your money.
+It’s unfortunate but true that a certain percentage of individuals on the internet are simply bad actors that are out to steal your money.

 These predatory scammers have been known to use the Resume Writing industry as a strategy for meeting new potential victims (by posing as a legitimate Resume Writer).